sairaawahid/SentiMuse/README.md

 ## Outcome
 - Successfully deployed as an interactive, responsive Streamlit web app.
-- Used in CS Girlies Hackathon under the theme "AI vs H.I." to demonstrate human-centered AI.
+- Used in CS Girlies Hackathon under the theme 'A.I vs H.I' to demonstrate human-centered AI.
 - Accessible to creators, writers, and wellness professionals seeking emotionally resonant tools.

 ---